fleetdm/fleet/docs/3-Deployment/4-Example-deployment-scenarios.md

 ```
 mysql> SET PASSWORD FOR "root"@"localhost" = PASSWORD("toor?Fl33t");
 ```

 Now issue the command

 ```
 mysql> flush privileges;
 ```

 And exit MySQL

 ```
 mysql> exit
 ```

 Stop MySQL and start again

 ```
 sudo mysqld stop
 sudo systemctl start mysqld
 ```

 It's also worth creating a MySQL database for us to use at this point.
-Run the following to create the `kolide` database in MySQL.
+Run the following to create the `fleet` database in MySQL.
 Note that you will be prompted for the password you created above.

 ```
-echo 'CREATE DATABASE kolide;' | mysql -u root -p
+echo 'CREATE DATABASE fleet;' | mysql -u root -p
 ```

 #### Redis